JinkiJung/iil-docs/docs/intro.md

 *iil* can help people understand tasks through a clear and concise representation of work which can be used to effectively communicate about work across all levels of an organization.

-## Usage of Task Model in Planning and Execution Phases
+## Usage of iil Model in Planning and Execution Phases

 The *iil* model plays a crucial role in both planning and execution phases of a process.